Turao/Turao/interview-questions.md

 - How do you organize your onboarding process?
 - Which tasks do you find more useful for new developers to take during the onboarding phase and why?
 - How's the culture for knowledge transfer and learning inside the company?
-  - How much time can be spent for personal growth?
+  - How much time can be spent on personal growth?
   - Do we get any budget for personal growth?
 - What do you do to avoid knowledge silos?
+-

+## AI

+- Does the company encourage employees to use AI tools in their work?
+- Does the company consider AI to be a core part of the business strategy, or more of an experimental tool?
+- How does the company assess the impact of AI tools?
+- Which AI tools are engineers allowed to use in the company?